Particle size analysis — Image analysis methods — Part 2: Dynamic image analysis methods

 acceptable depth of field

-Note 1 to entry: The acceptable depth of field is decided by the software on the basis of sharpness of the images
+Note 1 to entry: The acceptable depth of field is decided by the software based on the sharpness of the images

 and is also dependent on the particle size.